Read Ludwig Wittgenstein with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Ludwig Wittgenstein’s influence on philosophy.

-The central claim is this: Ludwig Wittgenstein, a central figure in twentieth-century philosophy, profoundly influenced the development of philosophical thought, particularly in the realms of logic, language, and the philosophy of mind.
+In plain terms: Ludwig Wittgenstein, a central figure in twentieth-century philosophy, profoundly influenced the development of philosophical thought, particularly in the realms of logic, language, and the philosophy of mind.

 2. The method or style of argument: Ludwig Wittgenstein's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where Ludwig Wittgenstein appears as an important name in the canon.